santtu/santtu.github.io/_posts/2015-01-06-trans-earth-protocols.md

 Assuming you read scifi novels — have you ever stopped, really stopped and thought about how the technology in those stories work?
-Let's skip the obvious things that you just have to suspend your belief over like ray guns, fast-than-light travel, space lifts and sentient artificial intelligences.
+Let's skip the obvious things that you just have to suspend your belief over like ray guns, faster-than-light travel, space lifts and sentient artificial intelligences.

 What I'm talking about is the small stuff.
 Everyday stuff.
 Like the